Principal Bundles and Gauge Theories: Manifolds with Connections

 \subsection{Torsion}

 We have seen that an affine connection on the tangent bundle uniquely determines a geodesic spray.
-One can ask if the converse is also true.
-The answer turns out to be: almost, as soon as we fix a tensor field known as the torsion.
+One can ask whether the converse is also true.
+The answer turns out to be: almost, once we fix a tensor field known as the torsion.